Israel Heritage

 23CE - Valerius Gratus is appointed prefect of Judea.

-26CE - The antisemite, Sejanus, wants to exterminate the Jewish race.
+26CE - The emperor appoints Sejanus as his executive officer to handle affairs of the empire.
+The antisemite, Sejanus, wants to exterminate the uncontrollable Jewish race.
 He appoints Pontius Pilate to replace Gratus to rule Judea.
-Pilate retains Joseph ben Caiaphas for his entire tenure.
-Caiaphas and the Sadducee priests were regarded as completely reliable allies to Pilate and Rome.
-HIs first act is to install the embossed figures of the emperor at the Temple site.
+Pilate retains the high priest Joseph ben Caiaphas for his entire tenure.
+Caiaphas and the Sadducee priests are regarded as completely reliable allies to Pilate and Rome.
+Pilate's first unwise act is to install the embossed figures of the emperor at the Temple site.
+A massive confrontation arises at Caesarea Maritima.

 It is at this time that the short 3 year ministry of Yeshua of Nazareth begins.